How to Create PDF Forms on Mac (macOS 11 Included) 2021

 Step 3.
 Build PDF Form from Scratch

 If you'd rather start from scratch, you can go to "File > Create > Blank Document" to open a blank page.
-Then click the "Form" button on the left column to show all the form elements like checkboxes, radio buttons, text fields and so on.
+Then click the "Form" button on the left column to show all the form elements like checkboxes, radio buttons, text fields, and so on.
 Click one of the elements on the floating menu.
-Move the cursor to a blank area of the document to draw checkboxes, radio buttons, list box, etc.
+Move the cursor to a blank area of the document to draw checkboxes, radio buttons, list boxes, etc.

 - Create Multiple Copies: You can create duplicates of all selected fields at once.